Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 To follow along, the files are available here.
 [Github](https://github.com/Peter-Nhan/Flask_webhook_receiver).

-We will be paying close attention to:
+We will be paying close attention to the following files:
 - Dockerfile - this is the file we will use to build our docker image.
 The focus here is what to package the image with.
 - docker-compose.yml - this file we will use with docker-compose to define and run docker container.